Visotek: Company profile

 The company was established in 2001, originally as a spin-off of Fraunhofer USA's Center for Laser Technology (CLT), Plymouth, Michigan.
 Today, it is a privately held, woman-owned business that works together with its research and development partner, Fraunhofer USA, on various projects to create new laser applications and laser sources for direct materials processing, research, defense and homeland security applications.
 Under a long term technology transfer agreement, Visotek manufactures fiber coupled diode laser systems patented by Fraunhofer USA and special laser optics.

 Since its inception, Visotek's goal has been to address the new technology economy emerging in Michigan.
-It is concentrating on unique customized smart tools for laser cladding, laser cleaning, laser welding, laser ablation and laser soldering.
+It is concentrating on developing customized systems for laser cladding, laser cleaning, laser welding, laser ablation and laser soldering.

 Visotek's DLF Series high powered fiber coupled diode lasers and process expertise are incorporated into the new solid lubricating polymer film technology developed by TriboCoreLogic in Dundas, ON, Canada.
 After laser curing with the DLF Series System and special optic, this new coating maintains extreme adhesion to a metal substrate and provides a very low coefficient of friction, high load-carrying capacity and exceptional corrosion resistance.
 A significant advantage of the technology is its chamber-less application and portability of the system, making it highly suitable for surfaces of large, heavy and expensive equipment components, such as turbines, compressors and centrifuge shafts, journal bearings, hydraulic parts.
 WC seals and pump plungers, etc.

 Another core product of Visotek, the lower power DL Series fiber coupled diode laser, has been utilized in advanced technology research performed at the University of Kansas and Western Michigan University in Kalamazoo, MI for "laser-assisted milling of silicon nitride ceramics" and "micro-laser-assisted machining" respectively.